HJBerwick/HJBerwick.github.io/_posts/2024-05-25-causal-impact.md

 It estimates what *would have happened* (known as a "counterfactual") by applying a model to *comparable data* in a pre-period, and projecting this model onto that data in a post-period.
 The difference between the actual data and the counterfactual in the post-period, is the estimated impact of the event.

-The *comparable data* that we pass in can be a control group, another set of related data, or even multiple sets of related data, but for this approach to work robustly and reliably, this additional data must must adhere to certain rules.
+The *comparable data* that we pass in can be a control group, another set of related data, or even multiple sets of related data, but for this approach to work robustly and reliably, this additional data must adhere to certain rules.

 Primarily, it must not be affected by the event that we’re measuring, but of course it must also be predictive of our output, or at least have some relationship with our initial time series data.

 So, in the case of a randomised experiment, we could use the control group as our additional set of data.

-In the case where we don't have a control group, we need to find other sets of data that meet the aforementoined rules.
+In the case where we don't have a control group, we need to find other sets of data that meet the aforementioned rules.
 These must not be affected by the event, but they should have some relationship or correlation with the time series data we are measuring.
 If we were measuring stock prices, perhaps we could use other stocks that are in a similar industry to us.
 If we were measuring the sales of a certain section of the grocery store, say health and beauty products, perhaps our second time-series could be the sales of another non-food category in the store.

 Either way, this additional data provides the algorithm insights into the trends of the data over time.